Alejandro Sabella: Political views and public image

 Sabella was interested in politics and history and had strong political views.
 He was a left-wing Peronist, and believed that "the state needs to be present to regulate politics and mark the path.
 We can't wait for the trickle-down effect to overflow, because that is a lie."
 In an interview he gave to La Garganta Poderosa, an Argentine alternative media outlet, he posed before a chalkboard with a "Dream Team" made up not of football players, but left-wing activists who have been killed or have gone missing since the return of democracy in 1983, many of them young victims of police violence.

-Nicknames

-During his playing career, Sabella's nicknames were el Mago ("the Magician") and Pachorra ("Sloth"), because of his perceived slowness during play.
-As Estudiantes manager, he would be called Magno (from Alejandro Magno) because of the great Club World Cup final they took part in: the favourites, star-studded Barcelona, would only manage to beat his squad in extra time, by 2–1.

 Death

-Sabella died on 8 December 2020 due to an intra-hospital virus which aggravated a heart disease.
+Sabella was admitted to hospital on 25 November 2020 with cardiac problems.
+He caught a virus in hospital, and died on 8 December 2020.
 He was 66 years old.